a-karma/Bogor_Workshop/DAY_1/Session1.md

 The `seq` command produces a sequence of integers, and in this case, it generates the numbers from 1 to 3.

-The `do` command marks the beginning of the block of code that will be executed repeatedly for each value of the iterator variable
+The `do` command marks the beginning of the block of code that will be executed repeatedly for each value of the iterator variable.

 The variable `i` serves as the iterator, keeping track of the current position in the sequence.
 With each iteration, the value of `i` changes to the next number in the sequence, until it reaches the end of the sequence.